 However, not all the abroad contractors speak proper English.
 Besides, they may have different working cultures, corporate ethics, and way of thinking in general.
 As a result, these differences may cause misunderstandings and conflicts during the working process and you may feel like you have gone through freelance scams.

-Luckily, with the rising popularity of the new type of freelance platforms, who are checking all the candidates through a multi-layered vetting procedure, the process of finding freelancers became more simplified and secured.
+Luckily, with the rising popularity of the new type of freelance platforms, which are checking all the candidates through a multi-layered vetting procedure, the process of finding freelancers has become more simplified and secured.
 The risk is low for freelance scams.

 How Does a Common Freelance Scam Scenario Look Like?

 Unfortunately, together with all the perks of hiring freelancers, unpleasant situations do occur and freelance scams do happen.
-To mitigate the chances of losing money, time and reputation, companies thinking of hiring freelancers should be aware of the risks involved.
+To mitigate the chances of losing money, time, and reputation, companies thinking of hiring freelancers should be aware of the risks involved.
 Here are some typical cases, which are based on true stories